-Call it the original romantic comedy, It Happened One Night tells the story of high strung socialite Ellie (Claudette Colbert) who falls for a roguish reporter (Clark Gable) while running away from her father who wants her marriage to a fortune-hunter annulled.
+Call it the original romantic comedy, It Happened One Night tells the story of high-strung socialite Ellie (Claudette Colbert) who falls for roguish reporter Peter (Clark Gable) while running away from her father who wants her marriage to a fortune-hunter annulled.
 It's a tale as old as time.
-Through twists and turns — and a rather classic hitchhiking scene — Colbert's Ellie makes it to the altar only to realize she's really in love with Gable's Peter, prompting her to leave the wedding ceremony, but not before donning a gorgeous white dress.
-It Happened One Night swept the 1934 Oscars taking home the five major awards — Best Picture, Best Actress, Best Actor, Best Director, and Best Screenplay.
+Through twists and turns—and a rather classic hitchhiking scene—Ellie makes it to the altar only to realize she's really in love with Peter, prompting her to leave the wedding ceremony, but not before donning a gorgeous white dress.
+It Happened One Night swept the 1934 Oscars, taking home the five major awards—Best Picture, Best Actress, Best Actor, Best Director, and Best Screenplay.

 Gone With the Wind, 1939

-Gone With the Wind's, 1939's Best Picture winner, wedding scene is a classic.
+Best Picture winner *Gone With the Wind'*s wedding scene is a classic.
 Scarlett O'Hara rushes into marriage with Charles Hamilton before he leaves for war.
-Scarlett wears her mother's wedding dress — a silk satin creation complete with leg-of-mutton sleeves and vine embroidery.
+Scarlett wears her mother's wedding dress—a silk satin creation complete with leg-of-mutton sleeves and vine embroidery.

 The Philadelphia Story, 1940

-A high society wedding turns scandalous when Katherine Hepburn's Tracy Lord rekindles her flame with ex husband C.K.
+A high society wedding turns scandalous when Katherine Hepburn's Tracy Lord rekindles her flame with ex-husband C.K.
 Dexter Haven, played by Cary Grant.
-No thanks to suave Spy magazine reporter Mike Connor, Jimmy Stewart, the couple's walk down memory lane culminates with Lord calling off her wedding and running into the arms of her ex-husband.
+Tracy is preparing to marry a wealthy aspiring politician, but suave Spy magazine reporter Mike Connor, Jimmy Stewart, jumps into the mix and complicates everything.
+Tracy and Dexter's walk down memory lane culminates with her calling off the wedding and running into the arms of her ex-husband.
 Of course, she's wearing the ideal dress for a second wedding and it just so happens to be pink.

 Father of the Bride, 1950

 All About Eve took home the Best Picture prize that year, but Father of the Bride certainly stole the public's hearts.
 Spencer Tracy's Stanley Banks tries to cope with wedding planning (don't we all) as his daughter Kay's (Elizabeth Taylor) wedding spirals out of control.
-The wedding dress, designed by Helen Rose, proved an inspiration to the young Elizabeth Taylor, who would famously be married a total of 8 times — Helen Rose would design two of Taylor's dresses.
+The wedding dress, designed by Helen Rose, proved an inspiration to the young Elizabeth Taylor, who would famously be married a total of eight times—Helen Rose would design two of Taylor's dresses.

 West Side Story, 1961

-Tony and Maria never make it down the aisle, but in this modern-day (well, 1961) re-telling of Romeo and Juliet the characters only dream of their wedding day before their romance ends in tragedy.
-Natalie Wood's Maria, in a sweet and demure quarter-length sleeved white dress and short veil, is an inspiration for minimal brides the world over.
+Tony and Maria never make it down the aisle, but in this modern day (well, 1961) retelling of Romeo and Juliet, the characters only dream of their wedding day before their romance ends in tragedy.
+Natalie Wood's Maria, in a sweet and demure quarter-length sleeved white dress and short veil, is an inspiration for minimalist brides the world over.